nelsenputra/Tubes2_13520126/README.md

 - Install the whole modules and [libraries](#library) used in the source code
 - Download the whole folders and files in this repository or do clone the repository

-### Execution
+### Compilation
 1. Clone this repository in your own local directory

     `git clone https://github.com/nelsenputra/Tubes2_13520126.git`

-2. Open the command line and change the directory to 'IF2124-pythonCompiler'
+2. Open the directory in Visual Studio

     `cd IF2124-pythonCompiler`

-3. Run `...` on the command line
+3. In Solution Explorer, select FolderCrawler.sln
+4. Click Start

 ## Project Status